aws-samples/aws-database-migration-samples/oracle/sampledb/v1/README.md

 The sampledb is not meant as an example of how one might ideally build a sports ticketing system rather, it's designed to allow the user to get a feel for how to use the AWS Database Migration Service and Schema Converstion Tool.

+**Requirements:**
+* Any version of Oracle compatible with DMS
+* Approximately 10GB of disk space
+* You will need a privileged (DBA) account to execute the scripts

 **Note:**
 * Allow 45 minutes for installation (depending on the size of the host)